How is Digital Disruption a Crucial Marketing Strategy Today?

 Build an online forum bringing buyers and sellers together to swap insights and develop a healthy ecosystem.
-Other than positioning yourself as a thought leader and gaining valuable insights in your industry, doing this also helps you avoid being left out of the conversation in future.
+This works with positioning yourself as a thought leader and gaining valuable insights into your industry.

 Disrupt the Current Business Strategy

-Launching a new product or service that competes directly with the disruptor, and leveraging inherent strengths such as size, market knowledge, brand, access to capital, and relationships to build the new business.
+Launching a new product or service that competes directly with the disruptor.
+Leveraging inherent strengths such as size, market knowledge, brand, access to capital, and relationships to build the new business.

-Assess your ecosystem and ask yourself whether it has the ability to recognize new trends and technologies to prepare for the future.
+Assess your ecosystem and ask yourself whether it can recognise new trends and technologies to prepare for the future.
 Look not just at your competitors, but your partners and customers, so you get a well-rounded view.
-Another good option would be to seek professional assistance from digital transformation consulting services.
+Another good option would be to seek professional assistance from digital marketing consulting services.

 The Exit Strategy

-Exiting the business entirely and returning capital to investors, ideally through a sale of the business while value still exists (e.g. MySpace selling itself to Newscorp)
+Exiting the business entirely and returning capital to investors, ideally through a sale of the company while value still exists.
+An example would be MySpace selling itself to Newscorp.

 Retreat into a Strategic Niche

-The Retreat strategy often results is a much smaller market size than the legacy core segment.
+The Retreat strategy often results in a much smaller market size than the legacy core segment.
 However, these smaller niche markets can remain profitable, and existing capabilities can be used to serve them.
-By itself, this strategy will result in massive restructuring due to the smaller market size, but in conjunction with other strategies, it can provide a profitable niche business.
+By itself, this strategy will result in massive restructuring due to the smaller market size, but in conjunction with other procedures, it can provide a profitable niche business.